-Artichokes–cooked both Roman-style (carciofi alla romana) and Jewish-style (carciofi alla giudea) are both delicious, and are some of the best-known dishes of Rome–and winter in Rome is the perfect time to sample these delicacies.
+Artichokes–cooked both Roman-style (carciofi alla romana) and Jewish-style (carciofi alla giudea) are both delicious and are some of the best-known dishes of Rome.

 Rome’s catacombs are fascinating at any time of year–but add in fewer crowds and crisp winter air, and the atmosphere is even more impressive.

 This popular tour takes you not only to Rome’s more traditional catacombs but to the Capuchin Crypt, which ranks among the most striking ossuaries we’ve ever visited.

 Shop ‘til you drop at Rome’s winter sales.

 Want to indulge in some post-Christmas shopping in Rome?